-[This article is written from the point of view of "Tactical"
+[This article is written from the point of view of "Tactical" nonviolence.
+See Two Kinds of Nonviolent Resistance for a comparison of "Tactical" and "Philosophical" nonviolence.]

-During the Freedom Movement of the 1960s, we did not protest just to vent to our anger and alienation.
+During the Freedom Movement of the 1960s, we did not protest simply to vent to our anger and alienation.
 We took action to change society.
 Our sit-ins, Freedom Rides, and mass marches were grounded in an analysis of political reality that led to the strategy and tactics of Nonviolent Resistance as a means of winning actual changes.
 As the Freedom Movement evolved, so too did our analysis of political power — an analysis that is relevant to this day.

 We understood that the injustices we opposed were deeper and more complex than just some bad people with racist ideas.
-Beneath the surface of segregation and denial of voting rights lay a "white power-structure" of wealthy individuals, powerful corporations, and influential politicians who derived significant economic and political benefits from systemic racism, and therefore they used their power to establish, extend, and maintain the Jim Crow system.
+Beneath the surface of segregation and denial of voting rights lay a "white power-structure" of wealthy individuals, powerful corporations, and influential politicians who derived significant economic and political benefits from systemic racism, and therefore they used their political power to establish, extend, and maintain the Jim Crow system.
 Which meant that in order to change that system, we had to understand what political power is, where it comes from, how it is generated, and how it can be used to change society.

 When we look at political power in the abstract, we see three sources, or kinds, of political power: